-“If you’re going to install a Queen bed in a room smaller than the recommended 10 x 10 square feet, opt for models with more under-bed storage area (2).
+“If you’re going to install a queen bed in a room smaller than the recommended 10 x 10 square feet, opt for models with more under-bed storage area (2).
 This will allow you to save some floor space around the bed.”

 Queen Size Mattress Recommendations

-So, who would enjoy using a Queen mattress?
+So, who would enjoy using a queen mattress?

-Generally, if you prefer more space, then buying a Queen mattress is a safe way to go.
+Generally, if you prefer more space, then buying a queen mattress is a safe way to go.
 However, this size is typically recommended for:

 - Taller sleepers.
-Measuring 80 inches in length, the Queen size provides lots of legroom.
+Measuring 80 inches in length, the queen size provides lots of legroom.

 - Someone who doesn’t need a portable mattress.
-Typically, Queen beds are quite bulky and challenging to move.
+Typically, queen beds are quite bulky and challenging to move.
 This might be an issue when moving between homes or, for instance, renovating.

 Best Place to Buy a Queen-Sized Mattress

-Now, where exactly can you buy a Queen size mattress today?
+Now, where exactly can you buy a queen size mattress today?

-Well, things are pretty constant here:
+Well, things are pretty consistent here:

 See for yourself.